luciluci/PriceTrail/PriceTrail/README.txt

 * product name should not have characters like '&amp;' they must be replaced
-* message notifications should include also daily best price for product
 * split notification products from 'list display' products, since the most of the data is redundant
 * in get_notification_products:
     if diff_product_ids is None or unavailable_product_ids is None or best_products_ids is None: